VW's supervisory board eyes multi-billion electrification plan

 Jobs are under threat because a combustion engined car has 1,400 components in the motor, exhaust system and transmission, while an electric car’s battery and motor has only 200 components, according to analysts at ING.

-Volkswagen’s management this week outlined plans to labour leaders for converting car plants in Zwickau, Emden and Hannover to build electric cars, providing job guarantees to workers until 2028.
+Volkswagen’s management this week outlined plans to labor leaders for converting car plants in Zwickau, Emden and Hannover to build electric cars, providing job guarantees to workers until 2028.

 The first ID electric car is due to roll off the production line in Zwickau in 2019, as the plant ramps up to a production capacity of 330,000 electric vehicles.
 Zwickau currently builds the VW Golf and the Golf Estate.

-Volkswagen’s MEB electric vehicle platform is also being eyed by U.S. carmaker Ford as the two companies continue exploratory talks about an alliance to develop self-driving and electric vehicles and to complement each other’s global production footprints.
-(Reporting by Edward Taylor Editing by Alexandra Hudson)
+Volkswagen’s MEB electric vehicle platform is also being eyed by U.S. carmaker Ford (F.N) as the two companies continue exploratory talks about an alliance to develop self-driving and electric vehicles and to complement each other’s global production footprints.